ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 * You can order only two hosts at a time.
 For example, if you need six hosts, you will need to place three separate orders.
 * Each host will need its own unique name and you can automatically assign your POD.

-## What's Next?
+## Next Steps

-After you have reviewed and decided upon your deployment options, it's time to provision your virtual server.
+After you have reviewed and decided upon your deployment options, it is time to provision your virtual server.
 To get started, see [Provisioning dedicated hosts and instances](../vsi/vsi_provision_dedicated.html).